Because Mark Zuckerberg fired 11,000 people-breakinglatest.news-Breaking Latest News

 The lost bet on the Metaverse: 9 billion burned in 9 months

-Meta’s is the biggest job cut among tech companies, after the one already started by Twitter, Lyft, Stripe and other Silicon Valley tech giants.
+Meta’s is the biggest job cut among tech companies, after the one already started by Twitter, Lyft, Stripe and the other tech giants of Silicon Valley.
 An announced cut.
 Planned.
 Although not in these terms.
 Today we have to deal with unexpected factors up to a year ago, such as inflation and uncertainties about the future, especially due to geopolitical tensions.
 But which in Meta’s case seem to weigh more.
-Both for the size of the company and for the huge investments it had to make to support the birth of the Metaverse.
+Both for the size of the company.
+Both for the huge investments it had to make to support the birth of the Metaverse.